 “Regulation” or “Zero-Emission Forklift Regulation” refers to Sections 3000 through 3011, Title 13, California Code of Regulations.

+“Rent” means to pay for the use of an LSI Forklift for a period no longer than 12 calendar months.

 “Rental Agency” means an entity engaged in the business of providing Forklifts for rent.
 A Rental Agency may also be a Dealer or Fleet Operator if it meets the respective definitions in this section.

 “Responsible Official” means one of the following: